ms-iot/content/win10/tools/Webb.md

 <div class="container" markdown="1">

-##Web-based Device Management
+##Web-based device management

 ![Webb Home]({{site.baseurl}}/images/Webb/webb.png)

 ###Learn how to get advanced diagnostics about your machine from the web

-Web-based device management provides basic configuration and device management capabilities, in addition to advanced diagnostic tools to help you troubleshoot and view the real time performance of your IoT Device.
-Every Windows 10 IoT Core device, once connected to your local network, will allow you to do access these tools.
+Web-based device management provides basic configuration and device management capabilities, in addition to advanced diagnostic tools to help you troubleshoot and view the real time performance of your Windows IoT Device.
+Once connected to your local network, every Windows 10 IoT Core device will allow you to access these tools.

 ###Connect your board to the internet